TheGameCreators/.github/profile/README.md

 **Q**> I just downloaded the AppGameKit free trial!
 Would it be possible to access the serial port on a PC (or USB) from an AppGameKit program?
 Answer: **There is no way to access the Serial Port or USB Port from AGK Classic or AGK Studio programs out of the box.**

+**Q**> Does AppGameKit have support for any database?
+Does AppGameKit have the ability to call code written in other languages?
+Answer: **For specific advice on what AppGameKit Classic and Studio can do, you can review the documentation or better, use the AGK forum to ask your questions.
+You can find the Classic forum here "https://forum.thegamecreators.com/board/41" and the Studio forum here "https://forum.thegamecreators.com/board/59".**

 ## Legacy Products

 **Q**> I am making a game using the original DarkBasic and I noticed it had this pop-up saying "Enhancements for 6 days" and its counting down to 0.
 I would like to still use 1.0, do you still provide support?